 In its halcyon days, Mac’s Steak in the Rough had about a dozen restaurants strewn throughout the Duke City.
 As much as the restaurant has long been associated with Albuquerque, Mac’s actually got its start in Artesia way back in 1949 when a restaurant impresario named Dave McCarty launched the first of what would become a beloved local empire.
 McCarty also invented and trademarked the “taquita,” a rolled taco that’s remained one of several menu standards over the years.

-Today only the Mac’s Steak in the Rough on Menaul just east of Washington remains.
+Today only the Mac’s Steak in the Rough on Menaul just east of Washington and a satellite in Rio Rancho remain.
 At its heart and essence, it’s still a drive-in and it’s still a dive.
 Traditionalists eschew the antiseptic modern indoor restaurant and opt instead to dine in the elements.
 That means parking your motorized conveyance under a canopy of parking spots and placing your order on an intercom built into each menu board.
 Remodeling and modernity included the replacement of a message board with an LED sign as well as replacement of the trademark sign pole.

 Detractors will argue that each meal at Mac’s Steak in the Rough should come with its own angioplasty and maybe a beach towel for wiping your mouth.
 To supporters, however, Mac’s high-calorie, high-cholesterol, high-fat fast food menu is just what the doctor prescribed.
 You can get burgers, fries and shakes anywhere.
 Only at Mac’s Steak in the Rough can you have the name on the marquee.
 That would be the original steak in the rough, described as “tender slivers of ranch-cut beef cut fresh daily, dipped in our special batter and deep-fried.”